 There are 3 light rail stops on Central, bordering the east side of the neighborhood, and numerous bus routes pass the major streets.
 Visit Valley Metro for details.

 Take note that 3rd Avenue is one-way North and 5th Ave is one-way south.
 Access to Central Avenue is limited between McDowell Road and Roosevelt Street.
 A few times around the block and you’ll have it down!

 There is parking at Hance Park and along the streets.
 Street parking may be more readily available north of the freeway overpass, along Lynwood, Culver & Willetta Streets.
 Always watch for no-parking signs.

 The number of homes varies year to year; typically between 8 and 12 homes will be open.
 Given the mixed-use nature of the Historic Roosevelt Neighborhood, a contemporary home or building often makes a surprise appearance!

 Tickets are $20 and are available to purchase at the ticket table or online until Noon on November 16.
 Purchase tickets here.

 You’ll purchase tickets for cash or charge at the ticket table.
 The ticket table and Will Call will be set up on Portland Street near 3rd Avenue (look for the orange and white balloons).

 All tickets will be picked up at the ticket table.
 You’ll receive a pass and a printed tour guide that will include a map and a description of each stop on the tour.
 The stops are numbered in the recommend order, but you’re free to visit each as you wish.
-Each stop will be identified with a yard or street sign and orange and white balloons.

 Children are welcome as long as they stay supervised and alongside an adult when inside homes.
 Children under the age of 10 are free when they are accompanied by a paid adult.